quicwg/base-drafts/draft-ietf-quic-transport.md

 A server MAY send Retry packets in response to Initial and 0-RTT packets.
 A server can either discard or buffer 0-RTT packets that it receives.
 A server can send multiple Retry packets as it receives Initial or 0-RTT packets.
-A server MUST NOT send more than one Retry packet in response to a single UDP datagram.
+A server MUST NOT send more than one Retry packet in response to a single underlying transport datagram.

 #### Handling a Retry Packet